1954 Giro d'Italia: Route and stages

 The route's first fourteen stages were revealed on 25 February 1954, amid speculation that Rome was not going to be included.
 The rest was revealed on 6 May 1954.
-The route included two time trials, one team and one individual.
+The route included two time trials, one team and one individual, and was the longest Giro as of 2023; the fourth stage is the only post-WWII Giro stage longer than 350 km.
 The inclusion of the team time trial was criticized as it was thought to give too much of an advantage to the wealthier teams.
 In addition, the team time trial that year was held midway through the race and several teams were down men through disease or abandonment, which only further hindered teams.
 To assuage this complaint of the teams, the team time trial stage was made first.
 Critics felt that the route would be similar to year's past, where all the action would be in the closing days, citing the 20th and 21st stages as being the most difficult.
 The press felt that the increased number of intermediate sprints would lead to more attacks throughout the stage ad help animate the race.
 The race started in Palermo for the first time since 1949.

 Race overview

 In the sixth stage, Carlo Clerici escaped and took the lead with a big margin.

+Before the tenth stage, the German team had already lost four of its seven riders, and in that tenth stage one German rider finished outside of the time limit.
+The German team thus only had two riders remaining, and saw no reason to continue.
+The possibility to combine the German team with the Dutch team (which had also lost riders already) was discussed, but was not allowed by the Giro organisation, so the German team left the race.

 In the twentieth stage, Fausto Coppi won and took some time back.
 His fans were hoping that he would show more action on the twenty-first stage which included the Bernina Pass, but cyclists rode slowly as a form of protest against the racing conditions, taking almost ten hours to cover the 222 km stage; this event became known as the Bernina strike.
 When the race ended in Milan the next day, angry supporters whistled at the cyclists.
-For his leading role in the strike, Coppi was given a two-months suspension, although this was later revoked.
+For his leading role in the strike, Coppi was given a two-month suspension, although this was later revoked.